sharma18yash/ire_project/readme.md

-2) We implemented a Siamese Architecture inspired by [1] to predict the news similarity scores. dataPrepare.py takes the crawled data and puts it in one json (list of dict) MLNS_bert_base.ipynb implements the model to get predictions.
+2) We implemented a Siamese Architecture inspired by [1] to predict the news similarity scores. dataPrepare.py takes the crawled data and puts it in one json (list of dict) MLNS_Siamese_roberta.ipynb implements the model to get predictions.
         We used xlm-roberta-base for tokenization and modeling.

 Reference: